shoaibi/minimal-secure-blog-engine/README.md

 * Create a new database(and preferably a user too) for the project
 * Load app/data/ggs.sql into newly created database
 * Edit app/config/main.php to update database credentials
-* Visit app at /ggs/index.php?r=post/list
+* Visit app at /ggs/index.php?r=post/list  (You may need to replace the /ggs prefix to the path you have hosted code at relative to webroot)

 ## Features ##
 * Add, Edit Post